Updated October 15, 2023

 Those against the move point out that their costs will likely skyrocket.
 Setting up in a hotel room is very economical.

-Setting up a booth is also cost-effective: the main expense is in booth design, which only needs to be basic in what is a no-frills show context.
+Setting up a booth in one of the hotels is also cost-effective: the main expense is in booth design, which only needs to be basic in what is a no-frills show context.

 Taichung Bike Week Background

 Because the greater Taichung Municipality is—famously—home to a complete supply chain for the industry.

 It starts with the Dajia district, home to the biggest bicycle company in the world, Giant.